 - Finish with a homemade toner and homemade face oil.

-This makeup remover removes even stubborn mascara.
+This natural homemade makeup remover removes even stubborn eye makeup.
 I find that the oil working together with the witch hazel is such a winning combo.

 I’m absolutely loving this DIY makeup remover.
 I’ve been in an oil cleansing rut for years.
 Of course I use different cleansing balms here and there but I rarely deviate from oil cleansing.
 Using my new cleansing grains and this makeup remover has been a welcome change both to my skin and my routine!